The House of Miniatures Kits

 Unbuilt Furniture Kits

-In front of the dollhouse are 44 furniture kits that have not been built.
-Most are still sealed, but some came without their boxes.
+In front of the dollhouse are 44 unbuilt furniture kits.
+Most are still sealed, but some are boxless.
 There are also two THoM decanter and goblet sets, both brass, and a set of brass door hinges from the official The House of Miniatures products.

 There were approximately four years worth of monthly kit shipments in the Collector Club.
 The Risley Collection contains 77 kits and three accessory items.
-Mrs. Risley told me that she purchased some items at local shops and at a show that she attended, so her dupes may have been acquired that way.
+Mrs. Risley purchased some items at local shops and some at shows, so she may have acquired the dupes that way.

 In a couple of weeks I’ll do an article on the dollhouse and the non-THoM miniatures.
 Later, maybe a year from now, I’ll do a final article covering the repairs and final disposition of the Risley Collection.